spyrosoft/bennettroesch.com/awestruct/thoughts/communication-games.md

 ## Six X

 Go around in a circle and have each person ask another person a question.
 Once that person answers, the asker asks the same question again.
 And again.
 Six times.
 The person giving answers must provide a different answer each time.
 Good questions are very open ended questions like "Who are you?" or "Where do you see yourself in five years?".

+## Repeat

+Similar to but harder than Reflection, Repeat is a two person game where one person says three sentences.
+The other person now repeats exactly, word for word, what the other person said.
+Switch.

+## If You Really Knew Me

+Go around in a circle.
+Everyone says "If you really knew me ..." and something you would know if you really knew them.
+This is a great game to play with your spouse.

+## Judgement

+Alternate between you and a partner giving straight up judgements you have about each other.
+Judgements can be good, bad, or neutral.
+Don't shy away from bad judgements.
+Hearing what people have to say is better than not.
+It's like having something in your teeth and someone is finally letting you know.